Parliament (Qualification of Women) Act 1918: Effects

 In the 14 December 1918 election to the House of Commons, seventeen women candidates stood, among them well-known suffragette Christabel Pankhurst, representing the Women's Party in Smethwick.
 The only woman elected was the Sinn Féin candidate for Dublin St Patrick's, Constance Markievicz.
 However, in line with Sinn Féin abstentionist policy, she did not take her seat.

 The first woman to take her seat in the House of Commons was Nancy Astor on 1 December 1919.
 She was elected as a Coalition Conservative MP for Plymouth Sutton on 28 November 1919, taking the seat her husband had vacated.

 As Members of Parliament, women also gained the right to become government ministers.
 The first woman to become a cabinet minister and Privy Council member was Margaret Bondfield who was Minister of Labour in the Second MacDonald ministry (1929–1931).

 Age limits

 During the debate of the bill, Lord Islington explained the apparent discrepancy that women could sit in Parliament at 21 but could not vote until they were 30:

-"...the age of thirty, which was prescribed for enfranchisement of women, was made not because women of a younger age were considered less competent to exercise the vote, but rather because the inclusion of women between the ages of twenty-one and thirty might lead to women-voters being in a majority on the Register, and this was considered, too drastic a departure in the realms of constitutional experiment.
-Therefore the embargo on any woman below the age of thirty was placed in that measure.

-In the case of eligibility to Parliament, this age condition is not necessary.
-The whole question of age, suitability, and competence can safely be left, and should be left, in the hands of the electorate to decide..."